Shaheen Bagh protest: Petitions to the Supreme Court

 A plea was filed to the Supreme Court of India requesting supervision to prevent any violence.
 The plea sought removal of the demonstration, citing that no one can be allowed to occupy a public road for a peaceful protest for an indefinite period such that others face inconvenience.
 Another petition to the Supreme Court was filed on 4 February 2020, by BJP leader Nand Kishore Garg, and sought an urgent hearing.
 On 7 February, the Supreme Court postponed the hearing until after the Delhi elections, scheduled for 8 February, so as not to influence the outcome.
 On 10 February, in its first hearing, the Court drew the attention of the protesters to the inconvenience caused over months of disruption.
 The court argued whether protests can be held in common areas indefinitely or if an area should be designated for protests, and considered the consequences of such protests held in public areas everywhere.
 However, the Court issued notices to the Central Government, the Delhi Government and the Delhi Police, stating that people have the "right to protest" though this couldn't be for "an indefinite period in a common area".
 The Court did not give any interim order and wanted to hear from the protesters.

 On 17 February, the Supreme Court heard the plea which framed the matter as an issue of protests on public roads.
 Two interlocutors were chosen for engagement in dialogues with the protesters by the bench of justices S.K.
 Kaul and K. M. Joseph and the hearing was scheduled for 24 February 2020.
 The two interlocutors were senior advocates Sanjay Hegde and Sadhna Ramchandran.
 The Court also advised the interlocutors that they could seek assistance of former Chief Information Commissioner of India, Wajahat Habibullah, who filed an affidavit in the Court on the blockade.
 Habibullah in his affidavit stated that the precautionary blockade by police around the protest site was the cause for the traffic inconveniences, not the protestors.
 Hegde and Ramachandran examined the area and had several talk sessions with the protesters.
 On 24 February 2020, the interlocutors submitted the sealed cover report to the court.
 The bench received the report to examine the situation and scheduled the hearing for 26 February 2020.
 However, the Court postponed the hearing, following the North East Delhi riots which happened between 23 and 26 February 2020.
 The second round of talks between the interlocutors and the protesters took place on 5 March 2020.
 As a result of the COVID-19 pandemic the protests were conducted in a more controlled manner and were subsequently cleared by the police with minimal force on 24 March.
-The interlocutors came out came out with a statement requesting both parties, the government and the protestors, not to see the situation as "win or lose"; they emphasized that everyone's attention should be on the pandemic.
+The interlocutors came out came out with a statement requesting both parties, the government and the protestors, not to see the situation as "win or lose"; they emphasised that everyone's attention should be on the pandemic.